MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 Requirements for potential file
 -------------------------------
 -  Symmetry function group refers to a group of vector components which have the same target atom specie(s).
--  Vector components of the same symmetry function group must have same a cutoff radius.
+-  Vector components of the same symmetry function group must have the same cutoff radius.
 -  Vector components of the same symmetry function group must be contiguous in potential file.
 -  The zeta value must be an integer in the angular symmetry functions.